How To Write Abstract For Conference Presentation?

 Step 4: Check for Consistency and Flow

 Ensure that each part of your abstract flows smoothly into the next.
 Consistent transitions between sections help readers follow your argument without confusion.
-Make sure that the introduction leads naturally into the methods, results, and conclusions.
+Make sure that the introduction leads naturally to the methods, results, and conclusions.
 A well-structured abstract is easier to read and more professional.

 Step 5: Get Feedback From Colleagues